Chart Color Schemes

 Stirling is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Stirling, as per the latest Census, consisted of 82.4% houses and 17.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 81.7% houses and 18.2% other dwellings.
-Home ownership in Stirling stood at 44.7%, with mortgaged dwellings at 31.5% and rented ones at 23.8%.
+In Stirling, as per the latest Census evaluation, 82.4% of dwellings were houses, with the remaining 17.5% comprising semi-detached properties, apartments, and other types.
+This is compared to the Australian Capital Territory's figures of 81.7% houses and 18.3% other dwellings.
+Stirling's home ownership rate stood at 44.7%, with mortgaged dwellings making up 31.5% and rented properties accounting for 23.8%.
 The median monthly mortgage repayment in the area was $2,258, higher than the Australian Capital Territory average of $2,251.
-The median weekly rent figure in Stirling was $460, compared to the Australian Capital Territory's $420.
-Nationally, Stirling's mortgage repayments were significantly higher at $2,258 than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Weekly rent in Stirling was recorded at $460, compared to the Australian Capital Territory's $420.
+Nationally, Stirling's median monthly mortgage repayments were significantly higher at $2,258 versus the Australian average of $1,863, while weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing